 Q: What is the easiest way to compare fractions?

 A: The easiest way is to convert them to decimals or find a common denominator.
-Converting to decimals allows for direct comparison of their numerical values.
+That's why converting to decimals allows for direct comparison of their numerical values.
 Finding a common denominator allows you to compare the numerators directly.

 Q: How do you order negative numbers from least to greatest?